izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 file, or via the `Horde__DatabaseConnectionString` environment variable.
 This string is formatted as a plain server and port, eg:

-    redis:6379
+    127.0.0.1:6379

 ### Ports

 By default, Horde is configured to serve data over unencrypted HTTP using port 5000.
-Agents communicate with the Horde server using gRPC over unencrypted HTTP2 on port 5002 by default.
+Agents communicate with the Horde server using gRPC over unencrypted HTTP/2 on port 5002 by default.

 These settings are echoed to the console during server startup.

-A separate port is used for gRPC since Kestrel (the .NET web server) does not support unencrypted HTTP2 traffic over the same port as HTTP1 traffic.
-If a HTTPS port is configured, all traffic can use that port.
+A separate port is used for gRPC since Kestrel (the .NET web server) does not support unencrypted HTTP/2 traffic over the same port as HTTP/1 traffic.
+Using this separate port for non-TLS HTTP/2 traffic can be useful when putting Horde behind a reverse proxy.
+If an HTTPS port is configured, all traffic can use that port.

 Settings for port usage are defined in [Server.json](ServerSettings.md):

 * To disable serving data over HTTP, set the `HttpPort` property to zero.
-* To configure the secondary HTTP2 port used, set the `Http2Port2` property (or set it to zero to disable it).
+* To configure the secondary HTTP/2 port used, set the `Http2Port` property (or set it to zero to disable it).
 * To serve data over HTTPS, set the `HttpsPort` property.
-This setting can be used independently of the `HttpPort` and `Http2Port2` setting.
+This setting can be used independently of the `HttpPort` and `Http2Port` setting.

 ### Monitoring